VincentSidot/xoverlay/README.md

 ### Overlay

-The overlay module is the main module of the lib, it is the entry point of the lib.
+The overlay module is the main module of the library, it is the entry point of the library.

-There are two way to create an overlay:
+There are two ways to create an overlay:
 - With the `init` method, it will create a new overlay with the given window id, and the given mapping.
 - With the `init_with_name` method, it will create a new overlay with the given window name, and the given mapping.

-The overlay is the main struct of the lib, it is used to create the window, and to handle the event loop.
+The overlay is the main struct of the library, it is used to create the window, and to handle the event loop.

 The overlay is composed of two windows:
 - The parent window: The window on which the overlay is displayed